 - Reporting / Analytics

 Think of apps as problem-solvers.
-The top ecommerce platforms in this guide all have a store that connects you to a comprehensive list of apps.
-It’s why you shouldn’t just pick any good ol’ website builder if you’re serious about building a successful ecommerce store.
+Most of the top ecommerce platforms in this guide all have a store that connects you to a comprehensive list of apps.
 There is only one of you, so selecting a solid ecommerce platform that gives you the tools necessary to grow with your business is so important.